-So what’s new?
-What’s improved?
 What does the addition of a little plus sign signify, exactly?
-After spending a couple of weeks with a Ultimaker 2+ review unit from online retailer iGo3D, we set about finding some answers.
+After spending a couple of weeks with an Ultimaker 2+ review unit from online retailer iGo3D, we set about finding some answers.

 The Ultimaker 2+ is an evolution — but not a revolution — of an important brand in the fused deposition modeling (FDM) printer space.
 Blink and you’ll miss them, but a series of small but critical refinements have made the machine more of a pleasure to use than ever before.